mnwachukwu/mnwachukwu/README.md

 I am a professional software developer.
 I also develop software for fun.

 - [PokéStory](https://pokestory.net/) - My main side project. ❤
+- [Profi-C](https://profi-c.pluperfect.dev/) - A programming language I invented.
+Grown out of a summer course I took for my bachelor's degree on the concepts of programming languages.
 - [Pluperfect Development](https://pluperfect.dev/) - This is my personal portfolio website.
 (Developing software that is *plus quam perfectum*)
-- [Profi-C](https://profi-c.pluperfect.dev/) - A programming language I created that grew out of a summer course I took for my bachelor's degree on the concepts of programming languages.

 <!--
 - [Mirage Source Remastered](#) - A game engine inspired by one from [20 years ago](#) which helped teach me how to code.